 Hello!
-I’m Abby and I run The Little Wrap Company, where I design and sell wrapping paper, greeting cards and other stationery bits.
+I’m Abby and I run The Little Wrap Company.
+I design and sell wrapping paper, greeting cards and other stationery bits.
 I started back in 2016 whilst I was studying a degree in Graphic Design.
-I have always loved stationery – especially wrapping paper – and trying to find the perfect paper for each occasion.
-I used to spend a lot of money on fancy pants paper and decided I wanted to try making some of my own.
+I’ve always loved stationery – especially wrapping paper – and trying to find the perfect paper for each occasion.
+I used to spend a lot of money on fancy paper and decided I wanted to make some of my own.
 My first design that I worked on (well first design that I didn’t immediately scrap!) was my Candle Wrapping Paper, it is still one of my most favourite designs.

 Where do you find your inspiration?

-I am always on the lookout for ideas that I can turn into new designs, but a lot of my inspiration just comes from my day to day life.
+I am always on the lookout for ideas that I can turn into new designs.
+A lot of my inspiration just comes from my day to day life.
 I will quite often have an occasion coming up, such as a birthday, wedding etc. and instead of buying a card, I design the exact card that I would choose and then sell it on my website so other people can enjoy it too!